Keytruda (pembrolizumab) for kidney cancer

 - Low red blood cells (anemia)

-- Infusion reactions that can sometimes be severe and life-threatening: Chills or shaking, shortness of breath or wheezing, itching or rash, flushing, dizziness, fever, or feeling like passing out.
+- Infusion reactions that can sometimes be severe and life-threatening: Chills or shaking, shortness of breath or wheezing, itching or rash, flushing, dizziness, fever, or feeling like you are going to pass out.

-This patient information sheet summarizes the most important information about KeytrudaTM.
+General information about Keytruda: This patient information sheet summarizes the most important information about Keytruda.
 If you would like more information, talk with your doctor.
 Your healthcare provider is the best source of information about your health.